 Salamanca Market is a great place to visit, it has some awsome things you can buy, great food and lots of things to do.
 You can see why this is Tasmania's most popular attraction.

 If you are travelling from Hobart Airport it is only a mere 13 minutes drive.
 The market is located at Salamanca Pl, Hobart TAS 7001, Australia.
 You can find out further information at salamancamarket.com.au.

 Cataract Gorge is another premier tourist attraction to visit, approximately 1.5 km from the city centre of Launceston.

-If you are travelling from Hobart it is around 2 hours and 20 minutes drive.
+If you are looking to hire a campervan from Hobart and wish to trvael from there it is around 2 hours 20 minutes drive.
 The Cataract Gorge is located at 74-90 Basin Rd, West Launceston TAS 7250, Australia.
 You can find out further information at launceston.tas.gov.au.

 There is a campsite located near Cataract Gorge called The BIG4 Launceston Holiday Park.
 The Address is 86 Glen Dhu St, Launceston TAS 7250, Australia.
 Telephone Number: +61 3 6344 2600.
 They offer powered sites for campervans and there is facilities for all the family.
 Please note when booking you will have to provide the total length (including the drawbar) of the campervan.